geodynamics/aspect/doc/sphinx/user/methods/pressure-static-dyn.md

     The problem is that it may well be that the erroneously computed density profile $\hat \rho$ does *not* lead to a separation where $|p_d|\ll|p_s|$ because, especially if the material undergoes phase changes, there will be entire areas of the computational domain in which $|\rho-\hat \rho_s|\ll |\rho|$ but $|\rho-\bar \rho_s|\not\ll |\rho|$.
     Consequently the benefits of lesser requirements on the iterative linear solver would not be realized.

-We do note that most of the codes available today and that we are aware of split the pressure into static and dynamic parts nevertheless, either internally or require the user to specify the density profile as the difference between the true and the hydrostatic density.
+We do note that most of the codes available today, and that we are aware of, split the pressure into static and dynamic parts either internally or require the user to specify the density profile as the difference between the true and the hydrostatic density.
 This may, in part, be due to the fact that historically most codes were written to solve problems in which the medium was considered incompressible, i.e., where the definition of a static density was simple.

 On the other hand, we intend ASPECT to be a code that can solve more general models for which this definition is not as simple.